• Skip to primary navigation

 Notes

 • This dough is sticky.
-For less mess, use a cookie scoop to scoop the dough into 1 inch rounds.
+For less mess, use a cookie scoop to scoop the dough into 1-inch rounds cookie dough balls.

 • If the dough is too sticky to scoop, cover it with plastic wrap and stick it in the fridge until it firms up a bit.
 Chilling the dough also helps hydrate the almond flour and activates the baking soda.